What if the club president and secretary do not have access to email?Back to Top

 How many votes is each club allowed?Back to Top

-Per the Bylaws of Toastmasters International, each club is entitled to two votes.
+As provided in the Bylaws of Toastmasters International, Article X, Section 1, each club is entitled to two votes.

 What will delegates need to carry to the convention to obtain their ballots?Back to Top

-Voting delegates only need to wear their convention badge when they report to credentials.
+Voting delegates only need to wear their registration badge when they report to Credentials.
 Delegates will simply scan their badges and a printout will be generated showing the number of votes to be issued.

 Where can I find my member ID number?Back to Top